history-lab/archiving-digital-records/05-command-line-intro.md

 # OK, what is the command line?
 * Textual interface to the computer
 * User inputs commands via keyboard and receives text output
-* "command line" and "terminal" used interchangeably
+* "command line" and "terminal" are used interchangeably

 ![height:256px width:384px](static/command-line.png)